Blocklist

 How It Works

 The blocklist is workspace-wide, so it applies to all campaigns.
-When a campaign is about to send an email, it checks the blocklist first.
-If the recipient matches a blocklist entry, the email is skipped entirely.
+When a campaign is about to send, it checks the blocklist first.
+If the recipient matches, the email is skipped.

 Adding Entries